Heating system - which one is best for you?

 - You want to avoid drafts.

 Electric hot water systems heat domestic hot water only when it is actually needed.
-This is particularly hygienic, as water does not remain stagnant in the piping for long periods.
+This is particularly hygienic, as water does not remain stagnant in pipes for long periods.
 In addition, hot water can be supplied independently of the central heating system.
 However, given the relatively high electricity costs, these systems are mainly useful in rarely used rooms, such as a guest bathroom.
-Electric area heating systems are particularly suitable for newly built low-energy and passive houses.
+Electric room heating systems are particularly suitable for newly built low-energy and passive houses.
 They have particularly low energy consumption for heating, as well as low electricity costs.
-Benefit: quick heating of tiled floors in the bathroom and kitchen.
-Electronic Viessmann instantaneous water heaters and electric area heating systems in combination with heat pumps ensure a sustainable increase in system efficiency.
+Benefit: rapid heating of tiled floors in the bathroom and kitchen.
+Electronic Viessmann instantaneous water heaters and electric room heating systems in combination with heat pumps ensure a sustainable increase in system efficiency.

-Electronic hot water systems - a sensible decision if...
+Electronic hot water systems – a reasonable decision if...

 - You only need hot water in a few rooms.

-- You want to heat water independently of central heating.
+- You want to heat water independently of the central heating.

 - You want to heat a newly built passive or low-energy house.

-- You are looking for quick heating of rooms.
+- You are looking for rapid room heating.

 A new heating system can be expensive.
 However, modernizing an existing heating system allows you to save on heating costs, especially in the long term, and therefore usually pays for itself after a few years.
 In addition, you are doing something good for the environment.
 You can find out how significant your potential savings can be by using our free building energy efficiency check.